xue160709/Local-LLM-User-Guideline/README.md

 **Introduction**: MiX Copilot is a PC client that supports OpenAI and local LLMs for automatically crawling, organizing and analyzing information (data are saved locally as Markdown to avoid privacy leakage), supporting multiple Chatbot conversations at the same time, browsing web pages + using LLMs, making LLM workflows (including customized Prompt, querying web pages) and other functions.

-**Official website and download address**: https://www.mix-copilot.com/
+**Official website and download url**: https://www.mix-copilot.com/

 **Operating systems:** Windows, Mac